Acute Myelofibrosis, Can it be Treated with Stem Cells?

-What causes the bone marrow scarring?
+What causes bone marrow scarring?

 The scarring or fibrosis of the bone marrow occurs because of the development of too many “megakaryocytes”, large abnormal blood cells, which break up into hundreds to thousands of platelets.
-Because of this a chemical called cytokines are released into the bone marrow.
+Because of this a chemical called cytokines is released into the bone marrow.
 The cytokines stimulate the development of scar tissue in the marrow, and this stimulation of the scar tissue is called fibrosis.

 What complications can come with acute myelofibrosis?

-Many people with myelofibrosis can live symptom free for years.
+Many people with myelofibrosis can live symptom-free for years.
 But when it becomes acute myelofibrosis, the scarring of bone marrow can cause complications, notably anemia and liver and spleen enlargement.
-Some of the symptoms of these complications include: weakness, fatigue, night sweats, malaise, and weight loss.
+Some of the symptoms of these complications include weakness, fatigue, night sweats, malaise, and weight loss.
 These symptoms usually progress slowly, but may become severe.
 Some people’s condition will progress to another form of leukemia that may bring another set of complications and symptoms.